 However, it cannot be addressed through general cleaning.
 The good news is that after careful testing, it is often possible to remove this discolored paint and reveal the original gold leaf underneath.
 We have revitalized frames completely overpainted to reveal the original gold leaf beneath.

 Unique items and surfaces require individual care, which means, that there is not a single tried and true single approach.

 Light Dusting-Less is Best

-For care at home, gilded frames should only be lightly dusted with a very soft haired brush.
-A large natural hair watercolor mop brush or cosmetic brush are preferable.
+For care at home, gilded frames should only be lightly dusted with a very soft-haired brush.
+A large natural hair watercolor mop brush or cosmetic brush is preferable.
 When using these brushes, be sure to cover the metal ferrule to protect the painting from accidental contact with the metal.
 Dusting should be undertaken with very little pressure or contact with the gilded surface.

 Dusting should never be undertaken if there are cracks or flaking evident on the surface.
 Dusting may further weaken the bond of the gesso/gilding to the wood support and cause further loss to the surface.

 Feather dusters should not be used as the ends of the spines can scratch and abrade the surface.
 I frequently find the small tips of feathers that have broken off from dusters caught in the crevices of cracks in surfaces in works.